 We can say it again, and again, until we’re blue in the face, but it cannot be over-emphasized–your site needs to be mobile friendly.
 As smartphones continuously grow in both power and popularity, their piece of the web traffic pie is only going to increase.
 Your site needs to work, and it needs to work in a way that makes sense on the devices people are actually using to view it.

 There’s a time to be clever or coy, but that time isn’t when implementing your CTA (Call To Action).
 If your charity needs donations, make a CTA that compels visitors to donate and shows them exactly where they need to click to do so.
 If you’re offering a free trial to entice new subscribers, make that trial apparent.
-Visitors need to see your CTA, and it needs to do its job by literally calling them to perform an action.
+Visitors need to see your CTA, and it needs to do its job by literally calling them to perform

 A noisy website can feel cluttered and confusing for visitors.
 Don’t distract your potential patrons with unnecessary info and excessive, intrusive ads.
 A simple, clean design makes it easier for your site to get to the point and your visitors to get to the point of conversion.